bitcoin-dev-project/rust-for-bitcoiners/tutorials/Analyzing_privacy_of_transaction.md

 to a single user.
 We might not able to deduce who the user is but it's clear that all the addresses in that partucular transaction inputs belong to a single user.

+More unique addresses in a transaction means an attacker can deduce that all those different addresses belongs to a single user, this gives the attacker an ability to group addresses together for single users using this heuristic.
+In most crypto exchanges because of KYC and other login details one can clearly associate some addresses with a known user.
+Now if the attacker can successfully group certain addresses together it means they can potentially deduce that the particular known user has at least *n* amount of bitcoin.

+The goal of the tutorial is to demonstrate how coinselection impacts the privacy of users in bitcoin blockchain.

 ## Counting number of unique addresses in a transaction using rust

 In our analysis we are going to fetch a block of certain height and analyze the transactions